Career and Training Opportunities

 PFWC Fellows receive specialized training and ongoing supervision from licensed clinicians on various topics related to reproductive, perinatal, and early family mental health, including diagnosis and assessment of PMADS, attachment, trauma, infant mental health, and grief and loss.
 We ask for a 2-3 year commitment while therapists gain hours towards licensure.

-We are looking for candidates who can demonstrate thoughtfulness, professionalism, enthusiasm, and a high level of self-reflective capacity.
+Candidates who are a good fit can demonstrate thoughtfulness, professionalism, enthusiasm, and a high level of self-reflective capacity.
 Individuals must feel comfortable interacting with community partners and medical clinics and must be dedicated to follow through and consistent presence in their various roles.
 Fellows hold ongoing psychotherapy cases at PFWC, have a portion of time directly embedded in medical clinics to provide Collaborative Behavioral Health Care, and support other programming as needed, including offering groups, classes, and wellness check-ins.

 This year, PFWC is thrilled to partner with Mayamotion Healing to offer supplemental training and an enhanced focus on social justice and community-based work in our fellowship/internship programs.